With a career spanning 25+ years, Jeff Veen’s experience has spanned design, business, and venture capital.

 You also frame the research in a way that generates revenue.

-As a result, we spent our first few sprints (a couple months) diving deep into understanding ad spending, online marketing, and publishing efficacy of customers.
+As a result, we spent our first few sprints (a couple of months) diving deep into understanding ad spending, online marketing, and publishing the efficacy of customers.

 We met with hundreds of potential customers in the agency world and in-house teams at large companies.
 When you listen to even 20 people with the same job talk about their role, and you visit their office and you see the sticky notes on their monitor and all the other workarounds, you see a ton of trends emerge.
 You analyze the transcripts of all of these interviews and say, “This is a task, and this is a task they do, and this is a task.”
 Group the tasks together and you’ve built a solid mental model and product architecture.

 All without coding anything or designing any screens.

 On the other end of that spectrum, how did you fit user research into the process you practiced at Typekit?

 Same approach.
 We did two large research sprints upfront to learn about web designers and people who design and sell type for a living, then continued to follow up throughout the process.